streamx-dev/streamx-sample-project/services/web-delivery-service/README.md

 # Web Delivery Service

-This sample delivery service has one goal - to expose static files on HTTP port.
+This sample delivery service expose received pages and web resources as static files on HTTP port.
+The pages and web resources are updated on every publish action and are removed on unpublish.

-However, it exposes different types of files:
+It exposes different types of files:

-- files ingested via `pages` channel
+- files ingested via the `pages` channel
-- files embedded into delivery service (css and images in [resources](./src/main/resources/META-INF/resources))
+- static web resources invested via the `web-resources` channel.
+This includes:
   - json-serialized products
   - images for products
+  - static assets (css and js files)

 To read Delivery Service reference visit https://www.streamx.dev/guides/delivery-service-reference.html.

 ## Configuration

-- `example.resources.directory` - web storage location, default: `/tmp/streamx`
+- `example.resources.directory` - web storage location.
+Default: `/tmp/streamx`

 ### Channels